jtwool/Trufflow-Breakthrough-Task1/README.md

 | GNB-3f | 0.980345 | 0.980412 | 0.572549 | 1.000000 | 0.728180 | 0.982837 |
 | LogReg-3f | 0.980345 | 0.980412 | 0.941606 | 0.883562 | 0.911661 | 0.996064 |

-Based on this best model, we were able to find the top 10 anomalous transactions based on "cost_sum" and "date" (below).
+Based on the Gaussian Naive Bayes model, we were able to find the top 10 anomalous transactions based on "cost_sum" and "date" (below).

 |     | date | consumer | supplier | cost_sum |
 | --- | --- | --- | --- | --- |